The Image Of Mexico

 When he reached the summit he says he saw a Lady, who stood and motioned him to approach.
 He says he marveled at her superhuman grandeur.
 “Her garments were shinning like the sun, the cliff where she rested her feet, pierced with glitter, resembling an anklet of precious stones, and the earth sparkled like the rainbow.
 The mezquites, nopales and other different weeds, which grow there, appeared like emeralds, their foliage like turquoise and their branches and thorns glistened like gold.”
 He says he bowed before her and listened to her words. “ . . .
 I wish that a temple be erected here quickly, so I may therein exhibit and give all my love . . . because I am your merciful mother . . .”
 She instructed him to “Call me and call my image Santa Maria de Guadalupe.”

-Naturally the bishop was dubious and asked Juan Diego to describe the events in detail.
-After listening to the humble man recount his experience the bishop dismissed the peasant saying; “You will return. . .”
+Naturally, the bishop was dubious and asked Juan Diego to describe the events in detail.
+After listening to the humble man recount his experience, the bishop dismissed the peasant saying: “You will return. . .”
 Juan Diego felt frustrated after being sent away by the bishop because he knew the bishop thought the whole affair a fantasy.
 Returning a second time to the hill, Juan Diego had a similar encounter with the beautiful woman.
-He begged her to find another messenger, “someone of greater importance because I am a nobody.”
+He begged her to find another messenger, “someone of greater importance because I am nobody.”
 The apparition replied: “Hark, my son of the least, you must understand that I have many servants and messengers . . .”

 The bishop´s angry servants refused to grant Juan Diego an audience until overcome with curiosity they gathered around the humble peon and demanded to know what he guarded in his cloak.
 He would not open the cloak, but pulled aside a portion so they could see the roses.
 Each perfect rose gave off a heavenly perfume and the bishop’s majordomo admitted Juan Diego.

-There is much that is significant about the Patroness of the Americas, she is more than the symbolic mother of Mexicans, she is the symbol of Mexican identity.
+There is much that is significant about the Patroness of the Americas; she is more than the symbolic mother of Mexicans, but that of Mexican identity.